vmware-archive/push-android/README.md

 There is a small sample application included in this repository to demonstrate and exercise the features in the Push Client SDK.

-You can use this sample application to test registration against Google Cloud Messaging (GCM) and the Omnia Mobile Services back-end server for push messages.
+You can use this sample application to test registration against Google Cloud Messaging (GCM) and the Pivotal CF Mobile Services back-end server for push messages.
 Although not currently supported by the library itself, you can also send and receive push messages with the sample application.